Quantum theory of statistical radiation pressure in free space: Momentum transfer and the force experienced by the atom

+where the expression for $ h_3(\omega_{0},\tilde{k}_0,\sigma)$ is given in Eq.~\eqref{h3}.
+The momentum transferred as a function of the width $\sigma$, and as a function of $\tilde{k}_0$ for different values of $\sigma$ is plotted in Fig.~\ref{p_vs_k0} and \ref{h^2_vs_sigma} for a single-photon incident pulse.
+From Fig.~\ref{fig:transparency} we note that contrary to the response of an atom to incident resonant and monochromatic light inside a cavity, an atom in free space becomes transparent to incident monochromatic $(\sigma \rightarrow 0)$ light even if the light pulse is at resonance with the atom (i.e., $\tilde{k}_0 = \omega_0/c$)~\cite{Tjoa2021}.

+A useful, as well as simplifying, limit to consider here is the limit $\omega_0 \gg c\sigma$.
+In this limit, the expression for momentum transferred simplifies to (see \ref{A:MomentumTransfer})

+The $\omega_0 \gg c\sigma$ regime is of special interest because most of the light pulses available lie in this regime, which makes the results accessible to experimental verification.
+This regime requires that the incident pulse width be greater than $1/\omega_0 \sim 10^{-14}$s (for optical transitions).

-Since $c\sigma$ is the spectral width of the incoming photon, the average time $\Delta t$ for which the atom and the photon interact is proportional to $(c\sigma)^{-1}$.
+Since $c\sigma$ is the spectral width of the incoming pulsed light, the average time $\Delta \tau$ for which the atom and the light interact is proportional to $(c\sigma)^{-1}$.
 Therefore, the approximate expression for the spatial force reads~\footnote{Alternatively, the force can also be calculated by obtaining transition rate from Eq.~{3} and getting the momentum change per unit time.}

 Similarly, the average temporal component of the force can be obtained as